 Imam Abdallah Yousri is originally from Cairo, Egypt.
 He is a father of three little kids Aisha, Omar and Mohammed.
 He has a Bachelor Degree in Islamic Studies from Al-Azhar University.
 He also got his masters in Islamic law “sharia and Fiqh” from Al-Azhar University.
 And He is working now on his PHD from the same university.

-His ultimate goal is to make Ummah Mosque more than just a mosque for prayer.
+In his capacity as the Imam & Executive director of Ummah Society, his ultimate goal is to make Ummah Mosque more than just a Mosque for prayer.
 He aims to make it resemble the prophet Mohammed’s mosque where the true image of Islam and Muslims is presented to the broader community, a place to collect zakat for the poor, a place to get together as a community to discuss our issues, a place for kids to play and enjoy the company of their peers, and most importantly a place for everyone to learn more about the teachings of Islam and how to overcome the struggles of this world.

 Imam Abdallah won The Lieutenant Governor’s Faith in Action Award 2019